Prâslea the Brave and the Golden Apples: Iran

+German scholar Ulrich Marzolph, in his catalogue of Persian folktales, identified a similar narrative in the Iranian tale corpus, which he titled Erlebnisse in der Unterwelt ("Adventure in the Underworld").
+According to his index, the type registers 6 Persian variants, five of which begin with the episode of the apple (or flower) thief; then segues into the hero's descent to the underworld to release three princesses, his journey to an even deeper underworld to face a dragon blocking the waters of a kingdom, and his ride back to the surface on the Simorġ's back.
+However, in a later study, professor Mehri Bagheri stated that this narrative is "well-known" in Iran and neighbouring countries, with more than 20 versions collected in the former.
+In these tales, the hero's name is Malik Mohammad, and the story is alternatively known as "The Tale of Prince Mohammad", "The Tale of the Apple Orchard", "The Apple Tree and the Dev", or "Prince Djamshid's Tale".

 Iraq

 According to Russian professor V. A. Yaremenko, the story of a thief in the night who comes to steal the king's golden apples and the hero who stops him is "very common in almost every part of Iraq".
 Professor Amar Annus reached a similar conclusion in regards to the tale.

 In an Iraqi variant, a king with three sons, Ahmad, Mahmud and Muhammed, owns a tree with beautiful blossoms, but lately it has been losing them.
 So he orders his sons to guard the tree; only the youngest discovers the culprit: a huge monster, a marid.
 The tale continues as the third prince descends through the well, kills the marid and rescues a single princess from an underground palace.
 They meet an old man on their way with two rams, a black and a white one.
 He explains the magical abilities of his two rams; the princess jumps onto the white ram and is transported to the surface.
 The prince jumps onto the black one and is carried further into the underworld, to "the seventh underworld kingdom".
 He goes near a tree, kills an approaching snake and protects a nest of eaglets.
 Their mother eagle arrives and agrees to take the prince to the surface.